jestenough/code-challenges/collections/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 ## Which one is the correct description for an expression?
 1. An expression instructs Go to do something
-2. An expression produces a value
+2. An expression produces a value *CORRECT*
 3. An expression can change the execution flow

 > **1:** It can't.
 Only a statement can do that.